Megan Thee Stallion Flaunts Her Insane Curves While Showing Off Her Ivy Park X Adidas Box

 “Did I smile the whole time I watched this? the answer is yes,” another chimed in.

-“Best box opening I’ve seen,” one follower admitted.
+“Best box opening I’ve seen,” a third follower admitted.

-“This should be a commercial,” another proclaimed.
+“This should be a commercial,” a fourth admirer proclaimed.

 Megan hasn’t been shy about her love for Beyonce, so her fans were excited to see that the “Drunk In Love” singer thought of her when sending out exclusive boxes.
-The “Cash S–t” rapper recently received a dream come true when she met Bey in person back in December 2019.
-The rapper was one of the several celebs who were invited to Beyonce and Jay-Z’s New Year’s Eve party.
+The “Cash S–t” rapper recently had a dream come true when she met Bey in person back in December 2019, as she was one of several celebrities who were invited to Beyonce and Jay-Z’s New Year’s Eve party.
 Megan was also able to take a picture with the Grammy winner and her daughter, Blue Ivy Carter.
-The post of the three ladies went viral almost as soon as Megan posted it.
+The post of the two ladies and the little girl went viral almost as soon as it was shared.